 If you’ve lived in Vancouver for any amount of time, you’ll know that it rains, a lot!
 Especially in the winter, the cold and wet days can seem to last forever, but that doesn’t mean that we should just sit at home.
-Here are some of my favourite gloomy day trails and parks to explore in and around Vancouver.
+Here are some of the best rainy day trails and parks to explore in and around Vancouver.

 Rainy Day Parks